Online vs Professional IQ Tests: Which Should You Take?

 What They Are

 Online IQ tests are self-administered assessments available through websites and apps.
-Quality varies enormously – from scientifically-designed tests based on established methodologies to essentially random "entertainment" quizzes.
+Quality varies enormously, from carefully documented educational tools to very short entertainment quizzes.

 Advantages